Pat-Forde/Project-1-Clonee-Medical-Centre/README.md

 Contact us page picture - modified from a picture sourced from pexels.com.
 Used technique learned from W3 schools to fix bug where the contact us form was overflowing into the header and footer.
 Nav bar uses a technique from Code Institutes love running project.
+Icons sourced from FontAwesome.
+Font supplied by Google Fonts